rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Errata Module 3.md

 Task 1 - Create a Linux VM with system assigned managed identity <br>
 Step 4: You may have to select all sizes first to pick the D2s_v3<br>
-Step 4: There is no Password > create a Key pair name
+Step 4: There is no Password > create a Key pair name <br>

 ## Lab 11 - Assign Azure resource roles in Privileged Identity Management (10 Minutes)